JimChr-R4GN4R/picoCTF-writeups/2019/Cryptography/Easy1 (100 points)/README.md

 # Journey

 From the table I wanted to try if it's vigenere cipher.
-So I made a found a good script and found the flag
+So I found a good script and found the flag!

+<code>python3 script.py</code>

+Flag: PICOCTF{CRYPTOISFUN}